Luo Xumin

-Luo Xumin (罗徐敏 (羅徐敏, Luó Xúmǐn); born 5 August 2002) is a Chinese badminton player.
-She is affiliated with the Guangzhou team.
-She was part of China's team that won the 2023 Asia Mixed Team Championships.
+Luo Xumin (罗徐敏 (羅徐敏, Luó Xúmǐn); born 5 August 2002) is a Chinese badminton player affiliated with the Guangzhou team.
+She won the gold medal at the 2026 Asian Championships, and the bronze medal at the 2026 World Championships.
+Luo was part of China's team that won the 2023 Asia Mixed Team Championships.

 Career

 2022

 After more than two years not competing internationally, Luo and her partner Li Yijing won their first senior international title at the Vietnam International Series in November.
 In the following week, they finished as the runners-up at the Malaysia International to their compatriots, Liu Shengshu and Tan Ning.

 2024

 After successfully breaking into the top 25 in the world rankings in 2023, Luo and Li advanced to the Thailand Masters final in February.
 They lost to the home pair, Benyapa Aimsaard and Nuntakarn Aimsaard, in three tight games.
 A few weeks later, the pair won their first BWF World Tour title at the German Open.
 In September, they reached the final of the China Open.
 They emerged as champions, beating teammates Li Wenmei and Zhang Shuxian.

 At the Korea Masters in November, Luo and Li finished as runners-up after falling to Kim Hye-jeong and Kong Hee-yong in the final.
 Two weeks later, the duo reached their fifth final of the season at the China Masters, where they finished second to Liu and Tan.

+Throughout 2025, Li and Luo had firmly established themselves as one of China's top young pairs, peaking at World No. 5.
+They also finished runner-up in the French Open.
+However, by the end of 2025 and into the 2026 India Open, their performance encountered a bottleneck.
+They found themselves consistently blocked by their top-tier compatriots, Liu Shengshu and Tan Ning.
+The brief experimental separation of Li and Luo in early 2026.
+At the German Open, they both reached the final with different partners, with Luo and his new partner Bao Lijing emerging victorious.
+Li and Luo were reunited at the Asian Championships, where they won the gold medal after their opponents Liu Shengshu and Tan Ning retired early in the first game.
+Luo then partnered with Chen Fanshutian at the Malaysia Masters, and went on to win the competition.